Anadea/anadea_jobs/src/jobs/sales-manager.md

 * Work with motivated professionals
 * Continuous performance reviews and appropriate changes in your compensation package
-* You can influence the technology choice
-* Comfortable office at the center of the city
 * Professional growth and support of your personal improvement goals
 * Medical insurance